 I was on a mission this year to make my documentation easier.
 Special Education requires a lot of documentation, so efficient is what I was looking for.
 I had paper documentation, plus online documentation, plus working folders, and many many copies all the time.
 If I forgot one of my copies for a meeting I had to look on with someone else.
 Everything just seemed so unorganized and time consuming!
-Thanks to Eleanor Crawley and her lovely blog, I found OneNote by Microsoft!
-Thank goodness!
+This was all until I started using Microsoft OneNote.

 OneNote was my favorite way to document when I worked in the school system.
 Be sure to check out all of the information on school based physical therapy documentation resources.